vuw-ecs-kevin/offline-capable-lesson/CONTRIBUTING.md

     This allows us to assign the item to someone and to respond to it in a threaded discussion.

-3. If you are comfortable with Git, and would like to add or change material, you can submit a pull request (PR).
+3. If you are comfortable with Git and would like to add or change material, you can submit a pull request (PR).
     Instructions for doing this are [included below](#using-github).